philheller/SPECK/README.md

    },
    ```

-2. Starting the development server in the `truffle_suite` is no longer necessary.
-To deactivate it, comment out the entrypoint of the `truffle_suite` in the [`docker-compose.yml`](./docker-compose.yml) file as shown below.
+2. Starting the development server in the `truffle-suite` is no longer necessary.
+To deactivate it, comment out the entrypoint of the `truffle-suite` in the [`docker-compose.yml`](./docker-compose.yml) file as shown below.

    ```yml
    # ...